Outsourcing vs. Outstaffing Models: What is the Difference?

 • It’s hard to keep an eye on all the processes involved in your project.
 You may find that your contractor is not doing what he promised, or worse, he might be overcharging for his services.

-Pros and Cons of Outstaffing
+Outstaffing Pros and Cons

 • Flexible hiring model.
 Outstaffing is the next best thing to having your own auxiliary staff.
 Staff resources are dedicated to you and your IT needs, while the vendor handles payroll.

 • You have daily control over the development process.
 The decision to outsource vs. outstaff often comes down to this.
 If you need more staff but can’t afford to hire them into your organization, outstaff development is the next best thing.
-You’ll be able to work with your vendor resources as if they are your own team, giving them daily interaction and instruction and hardwiring them into your development process with your own employees.

 • Lower costs.
 Because the client is handling so much of the heavy lifting on management, the hourly rate of the outstaff team members is usually lower, and if you eliminate the hours of project management, your vendor usually adds the estimate.
 The savings can be significant if you’re up for the extra work.